DataFire/Integrations/integrations/generated/amazonaws_s3/README.md

   * NoncurrentDays [Days](#days)

 ### NoncurrentVersionTransition
-* NoncurrentVersionTransition `object`: Container for the transition rule that describes when noncurrent objects transition to the STANDARD_IA or GLACIER storage class.
-If your bucket is versioning-enabled (or versioning is suspended), you can set this action to request that Amazon S3 transition noncurrent object versions to the STANDARD_IA or GLACIER storage class at a specific period in the object's lifetime.
+* NoncurrentVersionTransition `object`: Container for the transition rule that describes when noncurrent objects transition to the STANDARD_IA, ONEZONE_IA or GLACIER storage class.
+If your bucket is versioning-enabled (or versioning is suspended), you can set this action to request that Amazon S3 transition noncurrent object versions to the STANDARD_IA, ONEZONE_IA or GLACIER storage class at a specific period in the object's lifetime.
   * NoncurrentDays [Days](#days)
   * StorageClass [TransitionStorageClass](#transitionstorageclass)